jlubbersgeo/laserTRAM-DB/README.md

 git clone https://github.com/jlubbersgeo/laserTRAM-DB
 ```

+### Windows ```exe``` file
+Optionally, for those using Windows operating systems, ```LaserTRAM-DB``` can be run through an executable app downloaded [here](https://drive.google.com/file/d/1ilEzRteeWIhNE8B41E_wkN2etjl029dn/view?usp=sharing).
+Download the zip file, unpack it, and follow the README instructions included to create a Desktop icon that runs the dashboard.

 ## Internal Standards
 While you can technically use any analyte for an internal standard in ```LaserTRAM``` (i.e., it will still generate a ratio normalized to any analyte in the experiment), concentrations will only be calculated in ```LaserCalc``` from internal standards that can be make the following oxides:
 - SiO2 (e.g., 29Si)